xwr140149/gitskills/readme.txt

-git is a distributed version control system git is free software distributed under the GPL. git is a mutable index called stage. git tracks changes of files. hhhhhhhhhhhhhhhhhh
+git is a distributed version control system git is free software distributed under the GPL. git is a mutable index called stage. git tracks changes of creat a new branch